kelset/react-native-glshaders-testing/README.md

 Pretty much what this repo is about.
 Latest [React Native](https://github.com/facebook/react-native) + [GLv3 alpha](https://github.com/gre/gl-react/tree/master/packages/gl-react-native) + some [filters](https://github.com/stoffern/gl-react-instagramfilters).

+And adding some sticker fanciness in the end, getting some inspiration from [Jani's work](https://github.com/jevakallio/react-native-snap-demo).

 ## TIL

 1. GL-react-native doesn't work when attached to the debugger